TeachBooks/learn-programming/book/install/git/intro.md

     Press enter to use the default path (the one between parenthesis).
 Keep note of this path, as we will need to visit it later on.

 3. You will now be asked to enter a passphrase.
-You can give one, but you will be asked for it everytime you make a commit, so it's better to leave this field empty and use this key only for GitLab.
+You can give one, but you will be asked for it every time you make a commit, so it's better to leave this field empty and use this key only for GitHub.
 After the command is done executing, it will generate two files: `id_ed25519` and `id_ed25519.pub`.
 The `.pub` file is the public part of the SSH-Key which we need.

-4. Go to [GitLab](https://gitlab.tudelft.nl) and log in using your NetID.
-Click on your profile icon on the top-right of the page, then go to Preferences.
-In the menu on the left, go to SSH-Keys.
+4. Go to [GitHub](https://github.com) and log in.
+Click on your profile icon on the top-right of the page, then go to Settings.
+In the menu on the left, go to SSH and GPG keys.

 5. Navigate to the `id_ed25519.pub` file that we generated in step 2.
 Open the file with a text editor (Notepad on Windows, textEdit on Mac).
-Copy its contents and paste it in the 'Key' field of SSH-Keys menu.
-Give the key a Title and click 'Add key'.
+Copy its contents and paste it in the 'Key' field of SSH and GPG keys menu.
+Give the key a Title and click 'Add SSH key'.

-    Note: on MacOS, the `.ssh/` folder is hidden by default, so you won't be able to find it in finder.
+    Note: on macOS, the `.ssh/` folder is hidden by default, so you won't be able to find it in Finder.
 To show hidden files and folders, press **Command + Shift + .**.

     At this point, your screen should look like this:

-    ```{figure} figures/add_key.JPG
+    ```{figure} figures/add_key.png
     ---
     height: 400px
     name: add_key
     ---
-    Add SSH Key to GitLab Account.
+    Add SSH Key to GitHub Account.
     ```

     _Note the key contents will be different for you: just make sure you copy the contents of the file `id_ed25519.pub`._

 6. Now test the connection.
-Go to the terminal (Git Bash on windows) and type:
+Go to the terminal (Git Bash on Windows) and type:

     ```
-    ssh -vT git@gitlab.tudelft.nl
+    ssh -vT git@github.com
     ```

     You should get a huge output, but somewhere at the end of that output it should say something like:

     ```
-    Welcome to GitLab, <netid>!
+    Hi <username>!
+You've successfully authenticated, but GitHub does not provide shell access.
     ```